g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 The projects the humans take on risk inauthenticity.
 Almost anything they do, a machine could do better.
 What can you do?
 You can order the Mind to not catch you if you fall from the cliff you're climbing-just-because; you can delete the backups of your mind so that you are actually risking.
 You can also just leave the Culture and rejoin some old-fashioned, unfree "<a href="{{eval}}">strongly evaluative</a>" civ.
 The alternative is to evangelise freedom by joining Contact.

 One of Banks' protagonists is anti-Culture.
 The boring version of his critique is that he dislikes machines ruling humans - their enemies are on the side of life - "boring, old-fashioned, biological life".
 But the real point is that the Culture's all very well for the actively questing, protagonist Minds, but terrible for its lesser subjects, because nothing in their life is truly serious, counterfactual, functional.
 Horza thinks you need struggle, ultimate meaning, grand narrative.
 He sides with the Idirans because at least it's an ethos.
-(As always, the Culture partially assimilates this critique: one of them <a href="{{horz}}">names itself</a> after it.)
+(As always, the Culture partially assimilates this critique: one of them <a href="{{horz}}">names itself</a> after him and so his objection.)

 There are objective limits to their egalitarianism (e.g. the artificial-intelligence Ships are straightforwardly superior to their organic charges):